mehmetdervis/grade-average-calculator/README.md

 - Simple command line interface

 ## How to Use
-Run the program and follow the instructions to enter your grades
+Run the program and follow the instructions to enter your grades.